4GeeksAcademy/cybersecurity-syllabus/04-seguridad-redes-1/data-security.md

 ## CIA Triad: Confidentiality, Integrity, and Availability

-**A chain is only as strong as its weakest link.** As our responsibility grows, so does the confidentiality of our data and the impact that attackers or others accessing it can have.
+**A chain is only as strong as its weakest link.** As our responsibility grows, so does the need for data security and privacy, confidentiality of our data and the impact that attackers or others accessing it can have.

 Ensure that you, your colleagues, and your employees are not the weakest link in the chain.
 Employ strategies within your organization and daily life that help you protect information.
 Protect it yourself; do not expect others to do it for you, such as the IT department or the technology area.
 You can protect it yourself.
 Keep all your devices in sight, keep them locked or encrypted at all times.